digital-botanical-gardens-initiative/dendron-dbgi/vault/methodology.md

 For the sampling, we have tested two different methods, that are complementary :

-- Direct put the sample in liquid Nitrogen after prelevation, and then lyophilisate in batch of approximatively 50 samples during 48 hours
+- Direct put the sample in liquid Nitrogen after prelevation, and then lyophilisate in batch of approximatively 50 samples during 48 hours minimum
 - Put the samples in coffee filters and then in plastic bags with silica

 ### Liquid Nitrogen harvesting